zauberzeug/lizard/docs/machine_safety.md

 The following example stops a motor when there is no serial communication for 500 ms:

     when core.last_message_age > 500 then motor.stop(); end

+## Expander watchdog

+The expander module provides a watchdog feature that restarts the expander ESP32 when it gets stuck and does not respond to pings anymore.
+After `ping_interval` seconds of no messages from the expander ESP32, the expander module will ping the expander ESP32 with a `__PING__` message.
+If the expander module does not notice the reception of the `__PING__` message within `ping_timeout` seconds, it will restart the expander ESP32.

+The reception of the `__PING__` message is not visible in the serial output and will be handled internally by the expander module.
+A similar mechanism could be used by the main computing unit to check if the core ESP32 is stuck and restart it.

+If a proxy is active, the expander module will receive messages via the proxy message handling and will not ping the expander ESP32, since the `ping_interval` will never elapse.